2013 International Origin: Teams

-England RL
+England

 England RL announced their team on the day of the match.
 Wigan Warriors key man Sam Tomkins was selected at fullback with his teammate Josh Charnley on one wing.
 The centre partnership was between Huddersfield Giants player Leroy Cudjoe and Leeds Rhinos fullback Zak Hardaker who beat out the likes of Ryan Atkins and Kallum Watkins for the position.
 Richie Myler was selected at Scrum Half to partner captain Kevin Sinfield in the halves instead of regular England choice Rangi Chase who was demoted to the bench.
 Youngster Liam Farrell also received a call up to the starting line-up after an impressive season and veteran Gareth Ellis started his first Origin game after returning from Australia.
 McNamara also handed a debut to Brett Ferres who started on the bench.

-Exiles RL
+Exiles

 The Exiles 2013 squad included a lot of players who had previously played in the International Origin.
 Australian Brian McLennan (who previously coached Leeds Rhinos) was once again selected as the Exiles coach after leading them to victory in the inaugural 2011 International Origin.
 Brett Hodgson was also named the captain for the 2nd series in a row.
 The initial squad featured several players who had played International Origin before however the coach has added some new players into the camp such as Blake Green, Manase Manuokafoa and Jarrod Sammut to name a few.
 Ever presents Francis Meli, Iosia Soliola and Willie Manu are also included.

 On 13 June Brian McLennan announce his match day 17 for the game.
 He handed debuts to Hull Kingston Rovers trio Travis Burns, Michael Dobson and Mickey Paea.
 He also handed a debut to Catalans Dragons second-row Zeb Taia and London Broncos forward Chris Bailey.
 The coach also promoted Bradford Bulls hooker Heath L'Estrange to the starting line-up after Michael Monaghan was ruled out through injury.